-Unit 5: Bryophytes (10 lectures, Marks-4)
+Unit 5: Bryophytes (10 lectures)

-General characteristics, adaptations to land habit, Classification, Range of thallus organization.
-Classification (up to family), morphology, anatomy and reproduction of Marchantia and Funaria.
+General characteristics, morphology, anatomy and reproduction of Marchantia and Funaria.
 (Developmental details not to be included).
-Ecology and economic importance ofbryophytes with special mention of Sphagnum.
+Ecology and economic importance of bryophytes with special mention of Sphagnum.

-Unit 6: Pteridophytes (8 lectures, Marks-4)
+Unit 6: Pteridophytes (8 lectures)

-General characteristics, classification, Early land plants (Cooksonia and Rhynia).
-Classification (up to family), morphology, anatomy and reproduction of Selaginella, Equisetum and Pteris.(Developmental details not to be included).
-Heterospory and seed habit, stellar evolution.
+General characteristics, morphology, anatomy and reproduction of Selaginella, Equisetum and Pteris.
+(Developmental details not to be included).
 Ecological and economical importance of Pteridophytes.

-U nit 4: Gymnosperms (6 lectures, Marks-4)
+Unit 7: Gymnosperms (6 lectures)

-General characteristics; Classification (up to family), morphology, anatomy and reproduction of Cycas and Pinus (Developmental details not to be included).
+General characteristics; morphology, anatomy and reproduction of Cycas and Pinus (Developmental details not to be included).
 Ecological and economical importance.

-2.2 CC-1A P1: Plant Biodiversity [Microbes, Algae, Fungi, Archegoniate (Bryophyta, Pteridophyta, Gymnosperm)]
+3.1.
+CC-1A P1: Plant Biodiversity (Microbes, Algae, Fungi, Archegoniate)